nomadicmehul/AllThingsOpen2018/README.md

 * Serverless authentication with JWT
 * Web security vulnebrities
 * How to implement SSO
+* Using Passwordless SMS & Email Authentication with Auth0

 ##### Please note, this is an extended session.
 Part 1 starts at 10:30 AM.
 Part 2 starts at 11:30 AM.
 Part 3 starts at 12:30 PM.